DasNebula/honojs-oauth-providers/README.md

 After the completion of the Google OAuth flow, essential data has been prepared for use in the subsequent steps that your app needs to take.

-`googleAuth` method provides 3 set key data:
+`googleAuth` method provides 4 sets of key data:

 - `token`:
   - Access token to make requests to the google API for retrieving user information and performing actions on their behalf.